-13 True Ghost Stories from the Most Haunted Places in the World
+13 Terrifying Tales From the Most Haunted Places in the World

 If you enjoy a real fright, these locations offer a chance to get close to some of the more grisly ghost stories ever told.